egandavidpatrick-del/AutoRegisterUpdater/README.md

 - Developed and tested on Windows 11 Pro box.

 **Software Requirements**
-- Microsoft Office 365 Installed on the users computer ensuring Microsoft Excel is installed.
+- Microsoft Office 365 is Installed on the users computer ensuring Microsoft Excel is installed.

 ---
 [Back to top](#enterprise-project)